abhishekspeer/portal/README.md

     $ \c systersdb;
     $ GRANT ALL PRIVILEGES ON systersdb TO <username created above>;
     ```
-1. Fill in the database details in `systers_portal/settings/dev.py`.
+1. Fill in the database details in `systers_portal/.env`.
-1. Run `set SECRET_KEY=foobarbaz` in your terminal, ideally the secret key
-  should be 40 characters long, unique and unpredictable.
 1. Run `python systers_portal/manage.py migrate`.
 1. Run `python systers_portal/manage.py cities_light` for downloading and importing data for django-cities-light.
 1. Run `python systers_portal/manage.py createsuperuser` to create a superuser for the admin panel.